ssnl/distributed_shampoo/README.md

 # Optimizers

 *Copyright (c) Meta Platforms, Inc. and affiliates.
+Copyright (c) Tongzhou Wang 2024
 All rights reserved.*

+## @ssnl 's changes
+This version can be used as a proper python submodule.
+All files use relative imports and fit under **one** folder.
+You do not need to use the pip install, which means that you are free to tinker with these files with ease.
+Also now works with python 3.8.

 ## Description
 Optimizers is a Github repository of PyTorch optimization algorithms.
 It is designed for external collaboration and development.